See the world ethically!

 Travel’s great – that’s why we love it.
 The benefits of travel are significant and well understood, in terms of opening our minds and hearts, exposing us to different ways of thinking and living, and promoting a greater understanding of the world and our place in it.
 One of the best ways to lessen, if not eliminate, cultural misunderstandings and global tensions would be for many more people to visit another country and spend time getting to know its people, experiencing its culture and seeing its sights.
 It would likely make the world a much better and more tolerant place.

 Something else we’re passionate about is protecting the environment, because the negative effects of Climate Change are becoming more and more obvious.
 It’s clear we’re not talking about changes that will occur in the distant future, we’re talking about today.
-Whether it’s Hurricane Irma, the dying out of the Great Barrier Reef (the largest natural eco-system in the world) or the record-setting fires we’re experiencing in California, it’s clear that the situation is critical.
+Whether it’s Hurricane Irma, the dying out of the Great Barrier Reef (the largest natural eco-system in the world) or the record-setting fires we’re experiencing in California, it’s become obvious that the situation is critical.
 Traveling by plane, car or even train can create significant amounts of pollution, thereby making the environment worse, so what is eco travel?
-How are we going to travel sustainably?
+Or an eco-tour?
+How are we going to travel in a sustainable way?

-However, we wanted to go further, so in 2017 we partnered with Climate Cents, a Los Angeles based non-profit that does amazing work right here in Southern California.
-It’s a great example of how the climate crisis affects so many elements of society The projects that we’ve supported include fitting solar panels on youth homeless shelters in Venice, restoring kelp forests in Santa Monica Bay and tree-planting to create urban forests in the San Fernando Valley.
-We contribute a percentage of our annual revenue to Climate Cents and since partnering with them we’ve raised over $3,000.
+However, we wanted to go much further than that, so in 2017 we partnered with Climate Cents, a Los Angeles based non-profit that does amazing work right here in Southern California.
+It’s a great example of how the climate crisis affects so many elements of society.

-Unfortunately, doing something positive about the environment doesn’t end with coming on a tour with us, even if it is an eco tour, but it’s not always clear what actions we can take.
+Unfortunately, doing something positive about the environment doesn’t end with coming on an eco-friendly tour with us, however it’s not always clear what actions we can take.
 Climate Change is such an enormous, multi-faceted, problem that it’s easy to feel that there’s nothing that we can do, as individuals, that would make any difference.
 Luckily, that isn’t the case – because there’s lots we can achieve on our own.
 If you think about it every single movement in human history started with just an individual, so why shouldn’t this one start with you?

 1. Try to steadily reduce the carbon emissions that our lifestyle creates and switch to using only renewable energy, if we can.